-Tips on Job Hunting: the Strategies, Advice & Skills you will need
+Tips on Job Hunting: Strategies, Advice & Skills you'll need

 Job hunting can seem challenging for first time hunters, or for those who have been in settled employment for a number of years.